 4. Membership is not transferable.

-5. Nomination fee for the Youth class
+3. Nomination fee for the Youth class is $20 per horse.

-6. Memberships dues for Peewees are waived.
+4. Memberships and nomination dues for Peewees are waived.

 C. Rules Specific to Membership

 1. Any outstanding fines or money owed

 2. Members will sign for a copy of the articles and by-laws when

 3. All members are required to read the by-laws carefully.
 Lack of knowledge of the Articles

 and by-laws will not prevent a member from experiencing the consequences of infractions of said articles and by-laws.

 4. A release form must be signed when dues are paid.
 If a child is under 18 years' of age, the release must be signed

-by a parent or guardian
+by a parent or guardian.

-and notarized.
 This release waives all claims against Arena Owner/Managers, S.A.B.R.A Officers and Members for injuries

 to self or livestock, or damage to personal property.